jhoooooo/chatbox/Themes/02 - Pastel Heart - Default/01-readme.txt

-Pastel Hearts.
+Pastel Hearts - Default Version
 ==========

 Each file can be open with notepad (right click > open with > notepad).
+CSS, HTML file are the same from normal theme.
+Use those.

 Description.
 ==========

 Each message received will popup a heart.
-Theres two animation for the hearts.
+Streamer and Mod can enter a command in chat to popup a bunch of hearts.

 !
 Warning
 ==========